strohs/aws-cda-notes/study-notes-JUNE2018.md

 CloudWatch
 ================================================================================
-* cloudWatch is a monitoring service for monotoring your AWS resources, as well as the applications that run on AWS
+* cloudWatch is a monitoring service for monitoring your AWS resources, as well as the applications that run on AWS
 * it can monitor things like:
     * compute